apache/activemq-artemis/docs/user-manual/en/paging.md

 ## Paging Mode

 As soon as messages delivered to an address exceed the configured size, that address alone goes into page mode.
-If max-size-bytes == 0, an address will immediately enter into page mode.
+If max-size-bytes == 0 or max-size-messages == 0, an address will always use paging to route messages.

 > **Note:**
 >
 > Paging is done individually per address.
-If you configure a max-size-bytes
+If you configure a max-size-bytes or max-messages
 > for an address, that means each matching address will have a maximum size
 > that you specified.
 It DOES NOT mean that the total overall size of all
 > matching addresses is limited to max-size-bytes.
-Use [global-max-size](#global-max-size) for that!
+Use [global-max-size](#global-max-size) or [global-max-messages](#global-max-messages) for that!

 ### Configuration